error311/Unraid-ePaper-Server-Monitor/README.md

 - Uses a **4.2V, 1100mAh** battery charged via a **TP5100** module
 - A push button connected to **GPIO39** (with a 10kΩ resistor to ground) wakes the ESP32 from deep sleep

+### Battery Monitoring Voltage
+- 27kΩ resistor from battery voltage & 100kΩ resistor from ground.
+These are connected to **GIO33**.

 ### OTA Updates
 - The ESP32 checks for firmware updates via HTTP and uses the Update library for over‑the‑air (OTA) updates